Rhythm Is a Dancer: Chart performance

 "Rhythm Is a Dancer" was the second single by Snap! to reach number one in the United Kingdom, the single remained six weeks at the top position in 1992, from 2 August to 13 September.
 The single in 1992 has reached 583,000 sales in the UK.
-A massive hit across the world, it also topped the chart in Germany for ten weeks.
-In the United States, it peaked at no. 5 in early 1993, and spent a total of 39 weeks on the Billboard Hot 100.
-In France, "Rhythm Is a Dancer" debuted at no. 5 on 8 August 1992, before climbing to no. 1 four weeks later (where it stayed for six weeks).
-The song thus became the first dance single to hit the no. 1 position on the French Singles Chart.
-Additionally, the single also peaked at the no. 1 position in Austria, Belgium, Ireland, Italy, the Netherlands, Spain, Switzerland and Zimbabwe, as well as on the Eurochart Hot 100 and the RPM Dance/Urban chart in Canada.
+It also topped the chart in Germany for 10 weeks.
+In the United States, it peaked at number five in early 1993, and spent a total of 39 weeks on the Billboard Hot 100.
+In France, "Rhythm Is a Dancer" debuted at number five on 8 August 1992, before climbing to number one four weeks later (where it stayed for six weeks).
+The song thus became the first dance single to hit the number-one position on the French Singles Chart.
+Additionally, the single also peaked at the number-one position in Austria, Belgium, Ireland, Israel, Italy, the Netherlands, Spain, Switzerland and Zimbabwe, as well as on the Eurochart Hot 100 and the RPM Dance chart in Canada.
 It earned a gold record in Australia, Austria, France, Italy, Sweden, and the US and a platinum record in Germany, the Netherlands, and the UK.

 Snap! themselves re-recorded their own song in 1996 and 2003, the latter with CJ Stone (as "Rhythm is a Dancer 2003").
-It reached no. 17 on the UK Singles Chart in May 2003.
-On 25 May 2008, "Rhythm Is a Dancer" re-entered the UK Singles Chart at no. 36, climbing as high as no. 23 two weeks later.
+It reached number 17 on the UK Singles Chart in May 2003.
+On 25 May 2008, "Rhythm Is a Dancer" re-entered the UK Singles Chart at number 36, climbing as high as number 23 two weeks later.
 BBC Radio 1 DJs Fearne Cotton and Reggie Yates theorized it was based on download performance, due to its inclusion in a television advertisement for Drench water.